opac-teach/zero-to-hundred/doc/project_description.md

 Error handling must be properly done, like API error, input validation, both in the frontend and in the backend.

 All of the data must be accessible with a REST API, but things like token price shoud be updated regularly on the frontend. (no websocket)

-# Frontend

-The frontend must be developed using VueJS in Typescript.

-Styling must be done using tailwind, using shadcn/vue components.

-The frontend must use only client-side rendering, so it should not use Nuxt.

-State management must be managed with pinia.

-The app should look modern, like a funny web3 degen website.

-It should incorporate dynamic elements such as animated background, moving elements, color animations, ...

-## Pages

-Every page should have a top navigation bar with a drop down on the top right to login or access user pages, and show the user's ZTH balance.

-### Landing page

-The landing page should feature an eye-catching introduction to the platform, explaining the concept of memecoins, how to get started, and highlighting key features with engaging visuals.

-### Sign-in/Sign-up

-Should also be fun, with jokes in the form.

-*The following pages are only accessible by logged-in users*

-### Dashboard

-Show a list of all the memecoins existing on the platform, a button to buy, with their price and some nice stats like how many times traded, market sentiment...

-### Leaderboard

-Display all users sorted by their ZTH balance, biggest first.

-### Wallet

-Show the list of the memecoin owned by the user, with buttons to sell them.

-# Backend

-The backend must be developped with NestJS and in Typescript

-The database must be PostgreSQL using TypeORM.
-It will expose a HTTP REST API that the frontend will use to communicate.
-The server must export OpenAPI definitions and expose a swagger interface.
-Migration should be used when updating data models, to be able to easily update existing database.
-The app should log most of important actions, with different levels and configurable output.

-## Authentication

-There should be an user/password authorization system.
-It should be basic but secured, with standard flow like sign-up/login/forget password and can use state of the art libraries.

-All sensitive routes must be only accessible by who should have access to.

-User profiles and Memecoin list and prices can be publicly accessible, but routes like getting wallet balance should be authenticated.
-The controllers must guarantee that the user asking for something is allowed to do it, like selling a memecoin.

-## Safe concurrency

-The backend service must be resilient if executed concurrently, like with resource scaling, threading, or micro-services.
-As a starting point, he server must be built in a monolithic fashion in a single instance, but should be already scalable.

-This means for instance, using database transactions while executing multiple read/write that are sensible to concurrency, like updating balances when buying memecoins.

-## Tests

-There must exist proper unit tests for each part of the backend software, like API routes, middleware, entities, and providers.

-It should be easy to run the tests locally and by a CI.
-Github actions should be defined to test the app.

-# Deployment

 All parts of the app must run inside docker containers, be easily deployable to a cloud.
 The whole app should be easilly locally runnable via docker compose.